tilt-dev/tilt.build/docs/contribute_extension.md

 Create and submit a pull request to the repo, and @-mention `@victorwuky` for review.

 Currently there's no way to directly test the end-to-end workflow of using an extension.
-Tilters will ensure that the extension is working correctly before publishing it.
+The Tilt team will ensure that the extension is working correctly before publishing it.

 ## Next steps